Miralem Sulejmani: Benfica

 Several days after the initial reports of the deal with Benfica appeared, it was finally confirmed that Sulejmani, along with countryman Filip Đuričić, passed medical tests and agreed to a five-year contract effective as of July 2013.
 Legendary Predrag Mijatović praised his countryman's abilities.

 Sulejmani made his Primeira Liga debut on 25 August, coming in midway through the second half of a 2–1 home win against Gil Vicente FC.
 He scored his first official goal for his new club on 15 December, netting the 3–2 winner at S.C.
 Olhanense and again featuring as a substitute.

 On 30 December 2014, seven months later after his injury in the Europa League final, Sulejmani made his comeback, as a substitute, against Nacional in the third round of league cup.

 Young Boys

 On 9 June 2015, Benfica announced that Sulejmani had joined Swiss club Young Boys.

 He was part of the Young Boys squad that won the 2017–18 Swiss Super League, their first league title in 32 years.
-Sulejmani left Young Boys after the 2021-22 Swiss Super League season ended.
+Sulejmani left Young Boys after the 2021–22 Swiss Super League season ended.

+Železničar Inđija

+After a year and a half without club, on 18 January 2024, Sulejmani joined Serbian third division club Železničar Inđija.

 International career

 Sulejmani was named in Zvonko Živković's 18-man squad for the 2007 UEFA European Under-19 Football Championship.
 On 7 September 2008 he converted two penalties for the under-21s in their 8–0 demolition of Hungary in a qualifying match for the 2009 European Championships.

 Sulejmani made his debut for the senior team on 6 February 2008, in a friendly with Macedonia in Skopje.
 He netted his first international goal on 12 September 2012, against Wales for the 2014 FIFA World Cup qualifiers (6–1 win).
+He earned a total of 20 caps (1 goal), and his final international was a March 2016 friendly match away against Estonia.